TacoBadger/Netflix-Dataset-Project-1/README.md

 - [Notebook](https://www.kaggle.com/code/cryptocosy/netflix-dataset)

 ## What is next?
 Thank you for reading my first case study.
-To help me improve more of my basic data analytical skills I will list down a few pointers on what's next for my other projects.
+To help me improve my basic data analytical skills, I will list down a few pointers I can work on going forward.

 - I could have improved my data story telling based on my target audience
 - I could have added a more detailed explanation of the codes and visuals